-Searching for good gardening videos to include here has revealed a real need – for MORE good ones that teach useful, environmentally responsible and accurate information in a way that people will watch.
-So we’re encouraging reputable businesses in the gardening world to make some, or make MORE.
+Searching for good gardening videos to include here has revealed a real need – for MORE good ones that teach useful, environmentally responsible and accurate information in videos that people will watch.
+So we’re encouraging respected businesses in the gardening world to make some, or make MORE.

-Companies that Benefit from Making Instructional Videos (that Get Seen)
+Types of Companies that Benefit from Making Instructional Videos

-National businesses – makers of tools, hoses and nozzles; sellers of seed and branded plants, and more.
-Teach your customers, build their trust as source of accurate information.
+- National businesses – makers of tools, hoses and nozzles; sellers of seed and branded plants, and more.
+Teach your customers, build their trust as a source of accurate information.